lvgl/docs_old/en/index.md

 ## Get started
-For a general overview of LittlvGL visit [littlevgl.com](https://littlevgl.com)
+For a general overview of LittlevGL visit [littlevgl.com](https://littlevgl.com)

 To make some experiments with LittlevGL in a simulator on you PC or in even in your browser see the [Get started](/get-started/index) guide.